torchbox/wagtail-wordpress-import/docs/prefilters.md

 # Why use pre-filters

 Pre-filters provide transformations to be made on a page's content before it is used to build StreamField blocks.
-In the imported XML file, the page's content is available in each `<item><content:encoded />text content is here ...` element.
+In the imported XML file, the page's content is available in each `<item><content:encoded>text content is here ...` element.

 *For example, WordPress renders a double line break as separate paragraphs.
-The import process requires valid HTML rather than the plain text of the source XML.
-We have included a pre-filter that uses a Python implementation of the PHP script that's used in WordPress to convert two line breaks into `</p><p>`.*
+We have included a Python implementation of Wordpress's built-in double line break converter as a pre-filter.*

 ---